cboettig/ews-review/manuscript.md

 intensity increases towards this threshold, the population exhibits *decreasing* variance.

-![A system where variance decreases prior to a population collapse. from
+![A system where variance decreases prior to a population collapse; adapted from
 @Schreiber2003.
 In this model, prey species with high growth rates exhibit chaotic dynamics under predation, but populations collapse when predation increases beyond a threshold value.
 Left: The population level as a function of